Skip to main content

 24 July 2025

-His talk was titled ‘The Limits of Authority’ and centred on the limits of authority in the context of Joseph Raz’s theory.
+The symposium was titled ‘The Limits of Authority’ and centred on the limits of authority in the context of Joseph Raz’s theory.

 Vaibhav Gorga, Pritam Dumbré, Silvia Lamprinopoulou, Visalakshy Gupta, Ariane Fuller, Marcos Orofino standing in the reception of CCLS.
 Queen Mary LLM Students participate in London International Disputes Week 2025